 Remember that the console and a game might not be all you need to spend money on to get your game system running to your kid’s satisfaction.
 You might also need to buy second controllers for (siblings or friends) and online subscriptions tend to be a must with most game systems these days.

-- This one shows you how to set parental controls on PS4.
+This one shows you how to set parental controls on Xbox One:

 Have you already bought a game console for your kids or know someone who has?
 Please leave some of your impressions below.